 Paul O’Connell manages WaterEquity’s day-to-day activities.
 He brings 25 years of experience in the research and practice of international finance and asset management to the organization.

 Paul has spoken at TED about using the capital markets to help fund sustainable development in emerging and frontier markets.
-He serves on the Board of Water.org, the non-profit organization from which WaterEquity was founded.
+He served on the Board of Water.org, the non-profit organization from which WaterEquity was founded.
 Formerly he was Chairman of the GAVI Campaign, the US arm of the GAVI Alliance, a global non-profit organization dedicated to expanding vaccine availability in poor countries.